gymnasium/sultan/README.md

 More about this later in [Working with configurations](#3-working-with-configurations) section.

 ### 2.3.
-Create your first devstack
+Create your first devstack from an existing image
-Create an instance from a pre-packaged image
+Create an instance from a pre-packaged image.
+This assumes you've gone not only gone through the steps to configure and set up an instance previously, but saved that instance as an image as well.

 ```console
 $ sultan instance setup --image devstack-juniper